Babinda Boulders: Indigenous names

 In the language of the local indigenous Yidinji people the area is called Bunna Binda meaning "waterfall" or "water over your shoulder".
 The town name "Babinda" is derived from the indigenous one.
 Wonga is a local indigenous family name.
 The original Yidinji name for Mt Bartle Frere is Chooreechillum.

 Devil's Pool

 The Devil's Pool is at the top of a perilous section of Babinda Creek.
-Approximately 700 m downstream from the main swimming hole the river valley narrows considerably and the creek channel is filled with massive boulders and lined with bedrock, all of which have been polished smooth by the water flow over countless millennia.
-In the dry season the water in Babinda Creek passes over and under these rocks, sometimes disappearing from view altogether, while in the wet season the boulders are often completely covered.
-Regardless of the season, the rocks are treacherously slippery when wet and sadly many casual visitors have slipped into the stream and been dragged by the strong current to their deaths, while others have drowned while attempting to swim in the Devil's Pool.
+Approximately 700 m downstream from the main swimming hole, the river valley narrows considerably and the creek channel is filled with massive boulders and lined with bedrock, polished smooth by the water flow over millennia.
+In the dry season, the water in Babinda Creek passes over and under these rocks, sometimes disappearing from view altogether.
+In the wet season, the boulders are often completely covered.

+Regardless of the season, the rocks are slippery when wet.
+Many casual visitors have slipped into the stream and been dragged by the strong current to their deaths.
+Others have drowned while attempting to swim in the Devil's Pool.
+Approximately 20 people have drowned at the pools since 1959.
+Many victims drown after being wedged in an underwater rock "chute".
+The force of the moving water is too strong for people to swim against, pinning them underwater, and drowning them.